Henipavirus: Vaccine

 Henipaviruses have high mortality rates in mammalian hosts, both human and animal.
 Because of this, there is a need for immunization against HeV and NiV.
-Both diseases can be transmitted from animals to humans and can cause respiratory and neurological issues.
-HeV and NiV appear as encephalitis or severe respiratory illnesses in human hosts.
-Animal hosts also experience respiratory distress and occasionally fever and neurological disease.
-Other vaccines for viruses in the Paramyxoviridae family use neutralizing antibodies directed to bind to the surface glycoproteins.
-A vaccine for henipaviruses has still not been made, but would probably follow the same model as other vaccines for Paramyxoviridae family viruses.
+The World Health Organization has classified henipaviral agents as R&D Blueprint Priority Pathogens, indicating that they pose a significant risk due to their epidemic potential.
+The broad species tropism of NiV and HeV have resulted in mortality in livestock species in addition to humans, and as a result veterinary vaccines are in various stages of development or licensure.
+EquiVac HeV, a veterinary vaccine for horses was licensed in Australia in 2012.
+A number of experimental vaccines designed for humans are in preclinical development, but none have yet been licensed.
+A soluble HeV attachment glycoprotein vaccine designed to protect against NiV completed a phase I clinical trial in November 2022, but results have not yet been published.

+The primary mechanism of protection against NiV and HeV induced by vaccination is thought to be neutralizing antibodies.
+However, a number of preclinical vaccine studies in animal models of disease have identified that the cell-mediated immune response including CD8+ and CD4+ T-cells may play a role in protection.

 Causes of emergence

 The emergence of henipaviruses parallels the emergence of other zoonotic viruses in recent decades.
-SARS coronavirus, Australian bat lyssavirus, Menangle virus, Marburg virus and possibly Ebola viruses are also harboured by bats, and are capable of infecting a variety of other species.
+SARS coronavirus, Australian bat lyssavirus, Menangle virus, Marburg virus, COVID 19 and possibly Ebola viruses are also harboured by bats, and are capable of infecting a variety of other species.
 The emergence of each of these viruses has been linked to an increase in contact between bats and humans, sometimes involving an intermediate domestic animal host.
 The increased contact is driven both by human encroachment into the bats' territory (in the case of Nipah, specifically pigpens in said territory) and by movement of bats towards human populations due to changes in food distribution and loss of habitat.

 There is evidence that habitat loss for flying foxes, both in South Asia and Australia (particularly along the east coast) as well as encroachment of human dwellings and agriculture into the remaining habitats, is creating greater overlap of human and flying fox distributions.

 Taxonomy

+The genus contains the following species, listed by scientific name and followed by their common names: